xuwudawei/personal-website/src/content/projects/PersonalWebsite/index.md

 show: 'true'
 ---

 My first portfolio website, forked from Britanny Chiang's personal website project on Github.
 I've learned a lot about Gatsby and how its modular components makes building websites in React easier.
+Also, I had a lot of fun with JS animations using anime.